Finding your party in a particularly sticky situation? Make like a government and throw money at the problem!

 - Oracle Of Tao has such a skill as a Limit Break.

-- Played straight with Pokémon Rumble's rendition of Fling, which has you chuck 1K of money for a decent amount of damage.
+- Played straight with Pokémon Rumble's rendition of Fling, which has you chuck about 10% of your money (capping at 1K) for a decent amount of damage.

 - SimCity 4 lets you live out this trope by driving down the streets in the mayoral limo, throwing money (straight from the public coffers) to boost your mayor rating.